MicrosoftDocs/edge-developer.zh-CN/microsoft-edge/devtools-guide-chromium/whats-new/2020/03/devtools.md

 ---
-description: 模仿颜色远景缺陷，在 "命令" 菜单中停靠到 "左" 等。
+description: Emulate color vision deficiencies, Dock To Left in the Command Menu, and more.
-title: DevTools （Microsoft Edge 83）中的新增功能
+title: What's new in DevTools (Microsoft Edge 83)
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.date: 09/11/2020